zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 Smart Contracts that encoded their NFTs directly to the Blockchain are often seen as more philosophically pure than those that have off-chain data.

+## The problem with NFTs

+### NFTs are not images.

+With the exception of low-quality pixel maps, NFTs are simply _instructions to get to an image_.
+They are treasure maps-- Not treasure.

+### NFTs hosted on URLs can be changed

+Nothing prevents the owner of a URL to direct requests to anything they want.
+They own the domain, they own the links, they own the pictures they want to serve.
+There are fundamental data limitations to what you can store on the blockchain.
+An NFT backed by an internet URL is not safe.

 # Egregious offender: Lazy Lions NFT